Skip to main content

 Dancers performing jazz dance

 Jazz Dance is a contemporary jazz style with elements of traditional American Jazz Dance combined with new contemporary forms of jazz movement.
 Emphasis is given to technical proficiency, rhythmic movement, performance quality, and stylistic definition.
 The course content is diverse to enable the student to become more fluent in a variety of jazz movement styles, rhythms, phrasing and dynamics.
 Dance combinations will explore various contemporary jazz styles, infused with rhythmic and syncopated musicality.
+Technique Proficiency Standards

 Dancer performs classical ballet

-Classical ballet training is offered at several levels and students will be assigned to the appropriate level to improve and advance their technique skills.
+Classical Ballet training is offered at several levels and students will be assigned to the appropriate level to improve and advance their technique skills.
 The classical ballet training is based in the principles from three primary schools of classical ballet technique: Russian school of Agrippina Vaganova, the Danish school of Auguste Bournonville, and the Italian method of Enrico Cecchetti.
 Additionally, classes follow the standards of the American Ballet Theatre National Training Curriculum.
 Pointe classes with classical variations are also offered throughout the year and consist of preparatory barre, center combinations and classical variations.
 Pas de Deux classes are offered every spring semester.

 The instruction of these techniques is also based on the study of the science of kinesiology with specific regard to the demands that twentieth century ballet technique places upon the human anatomy.
 More advanced ballet technique classes embrace elements of Alexandre Munz’s S.A.F.E.™ method and other somatic practices to inform and improve ballet skills while strengthening the body to avoid injury.
+Technique Proficiency Standards

 Permission of Department (POD) Procedure For Dance Technique Classes